 Electrical connection

-Many companies promote well pump inspection as part of a full package.
-Pump failure causes water loss and high repair cost.
-Early detection saves money.
-Buyer who request well and septic inspection often want pump review along with septic tank check.
+During well inspection, pump failure may lead to water loss and repair cost.
+Early detection helps prevent system breakdown.
+Buyer who request well and septic inspection often want full system review before purchase.

-Water pressure and flow tests confirm water moves through the pipe at a steady rate.
+Water pressure and flow tests confirm the system supplies water at a steady rate.
 Inspector connects gauge and open faucet.
-The inspector records pressure reading and flow rate.
+Reading shows pressure level and gallon per minute flow rate.

+Low flow may signal pipe clog or pump wear.
 During well inspection services, inspectors run water for a set time to check recovery rate.
-Slow recovery may mean we need rest between uses.
-Flow tests give real data for buyer and owner.
-Reports show if the system meets daily demand.
+Slow recovery means the system may not support heavy use.

-Water quality testing checks bacteria, nitrate, and mineral level.
-The inspector collects samples in sterile bottles and sends them to the lab.
-Lab reports show if water is safe for drinking.
+Water quality testing checks bacteria and mineral levels.
+The inspector collects samples and sends them to the lab.
+Results show if water is safe for drink and use.

 Common test include: